Table of Contents

 When international students apply to universities and say they have done community work, they mean that they have done it diligently.
 They spend at least a year working with children or women in need, helping animals, or saving the planet.

 And if you want to add it to your profile, we recommend you do the same.

 Pick a cause, join an NGO you have heard of, and work with them for a considerable amount of time.
 Otherwise, it does not count.

 Starting something of your own will help you build your profile and your personality!

 It’s not necessary to follow this tip, but if you choose to, you will learn a lot about yourself.
 Like how motivated you are, how good you are at handling finances as a student, if you have the ability to manage people, and how you deal with failure.

-It’s very likely that your venture might fail, but if you have an appetite for risk, work on one of your start-up ideas (we know you have one, everyone does), see how it goes, and add it to your profile building for MBA bag!
+Your venture might likely fail, but if you have an appetite for risk, work on one of your start-up ideas (we know you have one, everyone does), see how it goes, and add it to your profile-building for MBA bag!

 8. Extracurricular activities

 Academics and co-curricular activities are only one part of who you are.
 You have hobbies and interests outside of your career!
 And if you have worked on honing them, it adds a cherry on the top of your personality.

 Be it singing, dancing, trekking, writing, painting, archery, horseback riding, kickboxing, karate, or any other activities you do outside of school, do not forget to add them to your profile.